 If you live anywhere where bears might come visit your beehive, you need to protect your bee yard because it's only a matter of time until a bear pays your hives a nighttime visit, leaving damage and destruction in his wake.
 Bears are very attracted to honey and bee brood, and may suddenly decide a hive is worth visiting if they can't find adequate food during a lean season.
 Spring -- when hungry bears awake from their winter hibernation -- and fall, when bears are building fat reserves in preparation for winter, are the most likely times for a bear to visit your hives, but your bee yard is vulnerable almost any time of year.

 Don't Give Bears the Chance

-If a bear visits your hive, the damage might be minimal, as seen in the photo - just scattered boxes, a few claw swipes across frames.
+If a bear visits your hive, the damage might be minimal, just scattered boxes, a few claw swipes across frames.
 Or it can be more extensive, with hive boxes destroyed and frames ripped apart or even missing!
 What's worse, once a bear develops a taste for bees and bee brood, he will be back for more - even visiting the same hive several nights in a row.

 So what's a beekeeper to do?
 One of the most effective ways to prevent black bears from damaging your beehives is to put up electric net fencing.
 Electric fences can be charged with batteries, solar or electricity directly.
 You must keep vegetation under the fence clear, or else the charge will not be significant enough.
 And you don't want to skimp on the fence charger because it takes a good jolt of current to get through the thick layer of fur and fat on a bear.
 And, as I learned the hard way, electric fences must be plugged in to be effective!